 Boats 39.4 feet and over, when operating on Navigable Inland Waters, must have on board a current copy of the Navigation Rules.
 It may also be an 8x11 copy from the internet.
-Sole state waters or Inland lakes are exempt.
+Sole state waters or Inland lakes are NOT exempt.
+(See page 36 of 2010 Federal

-Item 14 - State and/ or Local Requirements: These requirements must be met before the "Vessel Safety Check" decal can be awarded.
+Item 14 - State and/ or Local Requirements:

+These requirements must be met before the "Vessel Safety Check" decal can be awarded.

 A boat must meet the requirements of the state in which it is being examined.
+In California it includes in 2014+ mussel decal for non-coastal waters.
+1/14

 We do NOT participate in inspections for Quagga/Zebra mussels EXCEPT to provide information!

-Deck free of hazards and clean bilge: The boat must be free from fire hazards, in good overall condition, with bilges reasonably clean and visible hull structure generally sound.
+- Deck free of hazards and clean bilge: - The boat must be free from fire hazards, in good overall condition, with bilges reasonably clean and visible hull structure generally sound.
 The use of automobile parts on boat engines is not acceptable.

 For outboards, the engine horsepower must not exceed that shown on the capacity plate.

-Safe Electrical and Fuel Systems:
+• Safe Electrical and Fuel Systems:

 The electrical system - Must be protected by fuses or manual reset circuit breakers.

 Switches and fuse panels must be protected from rain or water spray.

 Wiring must be in good condition, properly installed and with no exposed areas or deteriorated insulation.

-Safe Electrical and Fuel Systems continued: Batteries must be secured and terminals covered to prevent accidental arcing All PWCs require an operating self circling or kill switch mechanism.
+Safe Electrical and Fuel Systems continued:

+Batteries must be secured and terminals and covered to prevent accidental arcing.

+All PWCs require an operating self circling or kill switch mechanism.

 • Fuel Systems - Portable fuel tanks (normally 7 gallon capacity or less) must be constructed of non-breakable material and free of corrosion and leaks.

 All vents must be capable of being closed.
-The tank must be secured and have a vaportight, leak-proof cap.
+The tank must be secured and have a vapor-tight, leak-proof cap.
 Each permanent fuel tank must be properly ventilated.

-Safe Galley and Heating Systems:
+• Safe Galley and Heating Systems: